sorm/sorm.github.com/index.md

 ##Learn More
 You can see how SORM compares to Slick [here](/SORM-vs-Slick.html) or continue on to a more comprehensive [Tutorial](/Tutorial.html).
 For detailed documentation please visit [this page](/Documentation.html) or learn the [API](/api/) (you're really interested in the contents of a plain `sorm._` package only).

-##Support
+##Support and Issues
-Support is provided at [StackOverflow](http://stackoverflow.com/questions/tagged/sorm).
-Go ahead and ask your questions under a tag "sorm".

-##Issues
-Please, post any issues you come across [here](https://github.com/sorm/sorm/issues).
+If you have a question concerning how to use SORM, post it on [StackOverflow](http://stackoverflow.com/questions/tagged/sorm) under a tag "sorm".

+If you come across any issue, have a suggestion or a feature request, please, post it on the project's [Issue Tracker](https://github.com/sorm/sorm/issues).

 ##Contribution
 Any kind of contribution is much appreciated.
 If you find anything that you think SORM could evolve on, go ahead and [fork it](https://github.com/sorm/sorm)!